CFDResearch-HATCH2020/unity-imu-example-game/README.md

 The key functionality provided in this project is in Assets/Plugins/Android/MetaWearPlugin.jar.
 This jar file enables Unity to communicate with the MetaWear IMU sensor.

+## Important notes

+The provided MetaWearPlugin is hard-coded to communicate with a Unity asset named "BlueCharacter".
+If you want to change this, you'll have to re-build the plugin.

 ## Instructions

 1. Install Unity (2019 recommended)